YaroShkvorets/substreams-eth-block-meta/README.md

 ```

 If everything went well you should see messages like `Applying 3 entity operation(s), block_hash: 0xd4e56...`.
-If not, you can try to restart Docker containers
+If not and you get ECONNRESET error, wait a bit more until graph-node fully starts up, and try again.

 At that point you can open http://127.0.0.1:8000/subgraphs/name/block_meta/graphql and run a query like
 ```